FundRequest/platform/.github/README.md

 local.ethereum.kovan.address=<your ethereum address>

 ```

+* To acquire Kovan ETH, just post your ETH address in this Gitter channel : https://gitter.im/kovan-testnet/faucet
+* To acquire Kovan FND, for now just ask us in our telegram channel : https://t.me/fundrequestofficial

 ### Start application
 You have 2 options to start the application.
 If you didn't work with maven/spring boot in the past, you can use the quick setup.